Princess Kate surgery announcement leaves questions, but here's what we know

 "More human than what they used to project"

-"It's an area of the body that's generally very sensitive – people are squeamish about," said CBS News chief medical correspondent, Dr. John LaPook.
+"It's an area of the body that's generally very sensitive – people are squeamish about," said CBS News chief medical correspondent Dr. Jon LaPook.
 "He's saying, 'Look, I'm a human.
 I have this problem, and here's how I'm going to take care of it.'"

 The announcement about Charles came just an hour after it was revealed that Catherine, the Princess of Wales, or Kate as she's more often known, was recovering from what Kensington Palace called a "planned" abdominal surgery.